 - The thin corridor, shown on the first illustration, above, of the development will essentially be an access route for the rail tunnel that sits behind Percy Ingle's, on the site of the old Upper Cut club.

 - There is another strip of land, currently held by Aston Mansfield that lies between this proposed development and the Community Garden.
 There are no firm proposals for this yet, but there have been preliminary discussions between these developers and senior people at Durning Hall about its longer term fate.

 - If the developers for this proposals and those for the Woodgrange Road site get their way, we will see 140 new flats - up to 6 stories in height within a couple of hundred metres of the station built - ready for the opening of CrossRail in 2019.
 Watch this space, and prepare to draw your breath as prices are announced!

-Since the above was written, the developers have sent us copies of the exhibition boards they used in Durning Hall.
+The developers have sent us copies of the exhibition boards they used in Durning Hall.
 We are reproducing them below.